GrossfieldLab/loos/INSTALL.md

 This will install LOOS in /opt.
 You can also say `scons PREFIX=/path/to/loos install` to install LOOS in the location of your choosing.

+The install will create in $PREFIX the directories bin/, lib/, and include/.
+It will also create directories for Voronoi and OptimalMembraneGenerator, but these are an artifact of the old structuring -- you should use the ones found inside the lib/ directory instead.

+Inside $PREFIX, you will find setup.sh and setup.csh, which will configure your paths to find this loos distribution -- just source them in your shell.

 ## Fedora